 Using war memorials for cross-curricular studies

 Most schools are likely to have a war memorial nearby, dedicated to the 'fallen' of past conflicts.
-Although some date from before 1914-18, the end of the First World War led to hundreds of memorials being designed, built and dedicated to those thought to have made 'the ultimate sacrifice'.
+Although some date from before 1914-18, the end of the First World War led to hundreds of new memorials being designed, built and dedicated to those making 'the final sacrifice'.
 Studying these powerful symbols of remembrance can provide excellent opportunities for studies in History, Art and Geography.
-However, their multiple 'messages' in words, images and symbols provide especially rich opportunities for reflective RE on topics such as remembrance, sacrifice, community, the Bible, and responses to war and peace - and provide the basis for a memorable class study trip.
+These multiple 'messages' in words, images and symbols also provide rich opportunities for reflective RE on remembrance, sacrifice, community, the Bible, and responses to war and peace - and provide the basis for a memorable class study trip.

 So once you've found your local war memorial, what next?

-First of all, visit it yourself as preparation for a class study visit, taking a few pictures, and noting down any key design elements, texts, images and symbols.
+First, visit it yourself, taking a few pictures, and noting down any key design elements, texts, images and symbols.

-- What do you think this public artwork is 'saying'?
+- Note the location.
+What do you think this public artwork is 'saying' to its local community?

-Once you've done your research, plan the trip, remembering to follow the normal school guidelines for pupil/adult ratios and Health & Safety.
-It might be wise to ask around the staffroom to check whether any of the pupils you are planning to take are likely to be disturbed because of known family connections to the armed forces, or for other reasons like recent bereavement.
+Once you've done your research, plan the trip, remembering to follow normal school guidelines for pupil/adult ratios and Health & Safety.
+It might be wise to check around the staffroom whether any pupils are likely to be disturbed because of known family connections to the armed forces, or other reasons such as a recent bereavement.
 If that is possible, discuss the trip with individual parents to explain your objectives - and if all else fails, invite them along as helpers.
-If the memorial is near a graveyard, be sensitive - and stay near the older parts where the graves are not obviously still being tended by families today.
+If the memorial is near a graveyard in modern use, be sensitive, keeping near the older parts where the graves are not obviously still tended by families today.

-Then, plan a range of study activities appropriate to the age and ability of your class, and the memorial itself, including sketching, taking photographs and noting down key texts or symbols found on the memorial.
+Then, plan a range of study activities appropriate to the age and ability of your class, eg: sketching, taking photographs and noting down key texts or symbols found on the memorial.

 - What materials were used in its construction, and why?

-- Why do your pupils think this particular spot was chosen for this purpose?
+- Why do your pupils think this particular place was chosen to site this memorial?

 - Does it include a garden or benches nearby, and why?

-- What evidence might there be that shows people still use this memorial as a place of remembrance?
+- What evidence might there be, that people still use this memorial as a place of remembrance?

-If possible, prepare a story about one of the people named on the memorial, to bring that person 'alive' for your class, rather than being just a name on a list.
+If possible, prepare a story about one of the people named on the memorial, to bring that person 'alive' for your class, so they are more than simply another name on a list.
 Perhaps the list includes surnames of people still known to the local community.
-Alternatively, to provide a sense of occasion, you could read aloud a short extract from a popular anthology such as Forgotten Voices of the Great War by Max Arthur (2003, Ebury Press).
+Alternatively, you could read aloud a short extract from a popular anthology such as Forgotten Voices of the Great War by Max Arthur (2003, Ebury Press).